Two types of child support agreements

 Limited child support agreements

-You don’t need legal advice to enter into a limited child support agreement.
+You don’t need legal advice to enter a limited child support agreement.
 However, you do need to ensure that the annual rate of child support payable in the agreement is equal to or greater than the rate given in the Child Support Assessment.

 You can end a limited child support agreement in the following circumstances: